Remove the beef back ribs from the packaging and give them a good rinse under cold water.

 I like to apply smoke for the entire time to replicate the flavor of a wood burning smoker but if you do not like a more subtle smoke flavor, it is ok to smoke them for less time and finish with just heat.

 Let the beef ribs cook until they are tender.
-This usually happens at around 185-190 °F and can take anywhere from 4-6 hours or even more depending on variables such as:
+(This usually happens at around 185-190 °F and can take anywhere from 4-6 hours or even more depending on variables such as weather, how often you raise/open the lid, and the starting meat temperature.

 Let the smoked beef back ribs rest for about 10 minutes, then slice them up and serve to your family and guests.